brainvisa/morphologist-gpl/sphinx/user_doc/sulpated.rst

       "region": "orbito_frontal"

   * ``sulci_database``: optional string, specifies the location of the sulci database (read/write to allow saving modified labeled sulci graphs)
-  * ``input_database``: optional string, specifies the location of an additional input, read-only, sulci database.
+  * ``ro_database``: optional string, specifies the location of an additional input, read-only, sulci database.
 Sulci will be read from here only if they are not found in the sulci_database, and all will be written in the sulci_database.
   * ``force_sulci_locks_state``: optional boolean, specifies if locks should be assumed to a given value instead of all read from disk::

       "force_sulci_locks_state": true